zcabzfe/ucl-cs-2020-guestbook/GUESTBOOK.md

 Remember: you need to [**fork** the repo](https://github.com/shu8/ucl-cs-2020-guestbook/fork) before you can edit files or submit pull requests!

+If you're stuck, check out the [README](./README.md) file/homepage for instructions and details on how to get help if needed!

+# Entries

 ### Shubham Jain
 I loooveeeeee the [Chuck](https://www.nbc.com/chuck) TV series.